NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/nash-covid-cases-vaccines/README.md

 - **Zip** - the zip code where the person(s) tested reside(s)
 - **Cases** - the number of postive results for tests conducted on the given date for the given zip code

-`vaccine_with_protocol.csv` - created for you from two datasets that were provided on request by Metro Public Health Department: a count of vaccines given by date, residence zipcode and dose number for all vaccine manufacturers (`COVID_VACC_CountByZipPerDate_All_04072021.csv`) and another with the count of vaccines given by date, residence zipcode, and dose number for only the two-protocol vaccine manufacturers (`COVID_VACC_CountByZipPerDate_Two_04072021.csv`) The source data for this file have also been included in the repository.
+`vaccine_with_protocol.csv` - created for you from two datasets that were provided on request by Metro Public Health Department: a count of vaccines given by date, residence zipcode and dose number for all vaccine manufacturers (`COVID_VACC_CountByZipPerDate_All_04072021.csv`) and another with the count of vaccines given by date, residence zipcode, and dose number for **only** the two-protocol vaccine manufacturers (`COVID_VACC_CountByZipPerDate_Two_04072021.csv`) The source data for this file and the notebook with code used to create the `vaccine_with_protocol.csv` file have been included in the repository in a subfolder within the data folder (supplemental).
 - **vacc_date** - the date that the vaccination was given
 - **zipcode** - the zipcode where the person(s) vaccinated reside(s)
 - **count_given** - the number of vaccines given